 Gold vs S&P 500

-Gold and the S&P 500 represent fundamentally different asset classes: gold is a physical commodity and is often seen as a safe choice, while the S&P 500 is a stock market index, reflecting the performance of 500 large U.S. companies.
+Gold and the S&P 500 represent fundamentally different asset classes: gold is a physical commodity and is often seen as a safe haven, while the S&P 500 is a stock market index, reflecting the performance of the 500 largest companies in the U.S. by market capitalization.
 Understanding how these two assets perform over time helps investors make informed decisions about portfolio diversification and risk management.

 Performance Over Time: